Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

     $ tar zxvf ParaViewData-v4.0.1.tar.gz
     $ sudo cp -r ParaViewData-v4.0.1/Data/* /data/pvw/data

-Change the security right to the directory content
+Change the security rights to the directory content

     $ sudo chown -R pvw-user /data/pvw
     $ sudo chgrp -R pvw-user /data/pvw
     $ sudo chmod u+x /data/pvw/bin/start.sh

-Then, you need the user pvw-user to execute /data/pvw/bin/start.sh when it is properly logged in with its display setup.
+Then, you need the user pvw-user to execute /data/pvw/bin/start.sh when it is properly logged in with its display setup...

-# Configuring Apache
+## Configuring Apache

-## Introduction
+### Introduction

 Apache will act as our front-end webserver.
-This mean that both the HTML content and the WebSocket forwarding will be handle by it.
+This means that both the HTML content and the WebSocket forwarding will be handled by Apache.

-## Configuration
+### Configuration

 First of all, you will need to enable the modules that will be used by our ParaViewWeb virtual host.